jaripeeperkorn/Group-Fairness-in-Predictive-Process-Monitoring/README.md

 This also contains our pytorch compatible loss functions, and the metrics that can be used with any model's output.

-Preprocssing contains all the function needed to preprocess the event logs.
+Preprocessing contains all the function needed to preprocess the event logs.

 ```tutorials to be added```